 - Install the inverter on a nonflammable material such as metal.

-- Otherwise fire could occur.
+Otherwise fire could occur.

 - Do not place flammable matter nearby.

+Doing so could cause fire.

 • Do not support the inverter by its terminal block cover during transportation.

 Doing so could cause a drop of the inverter and injuries.